danilo-dessi/danilo-dessi.github.io/index.md

 I was also visiting student of the Professor [Enrico Motta](http://people.kmi.open.ac.uk/motta/) at the Knowledge Media Institute of the Open University from September to December 2018.
 From January 2019 to April 2019, I was visiting student at the LIPN in Paris under the supervision of Professor [Davide Buscaldi](https://sites.google.com/site/davidebuscaldi/).
 During these periods, I worked on text mining techniques that exploit both Machine Learning and Semantic Web technologies for extracting knowledge from scientific literature in order to build a scientific knowledge graph.

-Currently, I am working at the  as PostDoc / Senior Researcher [FIZ Karlsruhe](https://www.fiz-karlsruhe.de/) within the [FIZ ISE](https://www.fiz-karlsruhe.de/en/forschung/information-service-engineering) team with the Professor [Harald Sack](https://www.fiz-karlsruhe.de/en/forschung/lebenslauf-prof-dr-harald-sack).
+Currently, I am working as PostDoc / Senior Researcher at [FIZ Karlsruhe](https://www.fiz-karlsruhe.de/) within the [FIZ ISE](https://www.fiz-karlsruhe.de/en/forschung/information-service-engineering) team with the Professor [Harald Sack](https://www.fiz-karlsruhe.de/en/forschung/lebenslauf-prof-dr-harald-sack).

 ## Research Interests
 - Machine Learning